JackieDo/Laravel-Dotenv-Editor/README.md

 },
 ```

-- Next, update Composer from the Terminal on your project source:
+- Next, run the composer update command in your command line interface:

 ```shell
 $ composer update
 ```

+> **Note:** Instead of performing the above two steps, you can perform faster with the command line `$ composer require jackiedo/dotenv-editor:1.*`.

 - Once update operation completes, the third step is add the service provider.
 Open `config/app.php`, and add a new item to the providers array: